confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Records

-- The unit of data in Kafka is an event, it's manipulated as something known as a record.
+The primary unit of data in Kafka is the event.
+An event models something that happened in the world at a point in time.
+In Kafka, you work with events using a construct known as a record.
+Records carry a few different kinds of data within them: key, value, timestamp, topic, partition, offset, and headers.
-- A record is a container for an event.
-Every record has a few components:
-  - Key
-  - Value
-  - Timestamp
-  - Topic
-  - Offset
-  - Partition
-  - Headers

-- Key denotes identity
-- Value is traditionally the payload
-- Timestamp is when it happened
-- Topic is which larger collection it's a part of

-These are the important ones for ksqlDB. ksqlDB up-levels this a bit by using "rows" instead of records, but generally carries the K/V model forward.
-Row is just an abstraction over a record so that you can use it a higher-level way.
-Key/value columns
+The key of a record is an arbitrary piece of data that denotes the identity of the event.
+If the events are clicks on a web page, a suitable key might be the user ID who did the clicking.
+The value is also an arbitrary piece of data that represents the data of interest.
+The value of a click event probably contains the page that it happened on, the DOM element that was clicked, and other interesting tidbits of information.

+The timestamp denotes when the event happened.
+There are a few different “kinds” of time that can be tracked.
+These aren’t discussed here, but they’re useful to learn about nonetheless.

+The topic and partition describe which larger collection of events this event belongs to, and the offset describes its exact position within that larger collection (more on that below).

+Finally, the headers carry arbitrary, user-supplied metadata about the record.

+ksqlDB abstracts over some of these pieces of information so you don’t need to think about them.
+Others are exposed directly and are an integral part of the programming model.
+For example, the fundamental unit of data in ksqlDB is the _row_.
+A row is a helpful abstraction over a Kafka record.
+Rows have columns of two kinds, key columns and value columns.
+They also carry pseudocolumns for metadata, like a timestamp.

+In general, ksqlDB avoids raising up Kafka-level implementation details that don’t contribute to a high-level programming model.

 ## Topics